JETSTAR JAPAN Co., Ltd.

 Check in Deadlines apply and may be strictly enforced.
 To help us get your flight away on time, ensure you are at the boarding gate by the time specified.
 You will not be able to check-in after the Check-In Deadlines.
 Arrival after these Check-In Deadlines may result in you forfeiting the entire fare paid.
 The aircraft will not be held for you if you arrive late at the boarding gate.
 You cannot check in at the boarding gate.
 Please see jetstar.com for your checking in options.

-All Passengers, including children, must present their Booking Reference and any necessary travel documents (see 3.1).
+At check-in counter or boarding gate, all Passengers, including children, must present your Authentification Code, Itinerary and Invoice or a boarding pass which is valid for the flight you are going to embark.
 We may also ask you at check-in to present acceptable forms of identification and, for infants not requiring their own seat, proof of age (under 2).
-If you do not provide necessary travel documentation and form of identification at check-in, then you may not be allowed to travel.
-For all international travel a valid passport with the required validity period will be required.
+If youfail to comply with these requirements, then you may not be allowed to travel.
+For all international travel, necessary travel documents including a valid passport with the required validity period will be required. (see 3.1)